MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 We assume that you understand system design principles, have working knowledge of Azure Stack HCI, and are well versed with its features.
 For more information, see [Azure Stack HCI overview.](/azure-stack/hci/overview)

 Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient hybrid cloud architecture pattern.
 We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.
 Consider reviewing reference architectures that reflect these considerations in their design.
-We recommend starting with the [baseline architecture for an Azure Stack HCI](/azure/architecture/hybrid/azure-stack-robo) and [Azure Stack HCI network deployment patterns](/azure-stack/hci/plan/choose-network-pattern).
+We recommend starting with the [baseline architecture for an Azure Stack HCI](/azure/architecture/hybrid/azure-stack-robo) and review [Azure Stack HCI network deployment considerations](/azure-stack/hci/plan/cloud-deployment-network-considerations).
 Also review the [Prepare your environment for a hybrid and multi-cloud scenario](/azure/cloud-adoption-framework/scenarios/hybrid/ready), which provides an architectural approach and references to prepare landing zone subscriptions for a scalable deployment and implementation of Azure Stack HCI.

 > [!IMPORTANT]
 >